-The goal of a 401(k), like any retirement plan, is to ensure that workers save money for the future.
+The benefits of a 401k, like any retirement plan, is to ensure that workers save money for the future.
 It forces workers to put money aside so that they’ll have funds when they retire.

 To encourage people to put aside money that they’d probably like to spend now, the government offers tax benefits for funds paid into a 401(k).
 So if you’re earning a high income now—and paying a high rate of tax—but you expect that your tax rate will be lower after you’ve retired, then your 401(k) can save you a significant amount of money.